Suicidal thoughts - How to cope

 Remember that however you feel there are people who will listen and who want to help.

-Let family or friends know what you are going through.
+You can family or friends know what you are going through if you want to.
 They may be able to offer support and help keep you safe.
-They may not be able to make you feel better straight away.
-But tell them how you feel.
 They may help you see your situation in a different way or think of other options.